The Cross at Wears Valley

 The cross on which Jesus died was not a pretty landmark, but an ugly instrument of execution, devised by the Romans centuries ago as a means of tortuously killing society's most heinous criminals.

-Originally it was desposed as a symbol of shame and death.
-It was feared and shunned even by the most rthless criminals.
-Jesus chose to die there to illustrate how awful and fuilthy sin realy is.
-He said that He could have called twelve legions of angels to deliver Him, but He freely and deliberately chose to lay down His life there as a ransom to bring us back into a right relationshihp with Holy God.
+Initially, it was despised as a symbol of shame and death.
+It was feared and shunned even by the most ruthless criminals.
+Jesus chose to die there to illustrate how awful and filthy sin is.
+He said that He could have called twelve legions of angels to deliver Him, but He freely and deliberately chose to lay down His life there as a ransom to bring us back into a right relationship with the Holy God.

-Now the cross takes on a new meaning for Christians who have chosen to receive His free gift of salvation.
-It is a symbol of God's love for us and reminds us of the great sacrifice that Jesus made by dying on that cross.
-It is now a symbol of hope instead of despair, of life instead of death, of forgiveness instead of condemnation, of freedom instead of bondage, of heaven instead of hell.
+For Christians who have chosen to receive Jesus' gift of salvation, the cross takes on a new meaning.
+It symbolizes God's love for us and reminds us of the great sacrifice Jesus made by dying on that cross.
+It is now a symbol of hope instead of despair, life instead of death, forgiveness instead of condemnation, freedom instead of bondage, and heaven instead of hell.

-We pray that when you see the cross you will be reminded that "God so loved the world that He gave His only begotten Son, that whosoever believed in Him will not perish, but have everlasting life."
+We pray that when you see the cross, it reminds you that "God so loved the world that He gave His only begotten Son, that whosoever believed in Him will not perish, but have everlasting life."
 (John 3:16)